-I was making do with the few clothes I had with me, and on the third day, I was coming down the upper stairs of the castle, and had stopped to take some photos out of a small turret window overlooking the beautiful grounds.
-I turned to see T coming up the lower stairs, and was about to tell him something exciting I had just discovered, and that’s when I stepped straight down from the 4th stair up!
+It was bad enough making do with the few clothes I had with me, but on the third day, I was coming down the upper stairs of the castle.
+I had stopped to take some photos out of a small turret window overlooking the beautiful grounds.
+As I turned to see T coming up the lower stairs, I was about to tell him something exciting that I had just discovered, and that’s when I stepped straight down from the 4th stair up!

 I broke my ankle!
 At first we thought it was only a bad sprain, but it was extremely painful.
-The next day the ankle was swollen to quadruple its size, so it was off to the doctor.
+The next day the ankle was swollen to quadruple its size, so it was time to be off to the doctor.

 Now it’s bad enough to break something, but to do it in a country that is perpetually raining was a bit challenging, to say the least.